justanothercell/kommando/docs/src/first_steps/generics/traits.md

 Unlike with concrete types, we do not have a lot information to work with for our `T`.

 This is where traits come to shine!
 Let's say we want to print some information about a box.
-We just need to tell the compiler that `T` should itself implement `Fmt`, by introducing a so-called _trait bound_:
+We just need to tell the compiler that `T` should itself implement `Fmt`, by introducing a so-called _trait bound_.

+This ensures a contract that `T` is guaranteed to implement certain methods, in this case `Fmt::fmt` and `Fmt::dyn_fmt`:

 ```rs
 !use std::*;
 !use std::fmt::Fmt;